Are LLMs Reliable Rankers? Rank Manipulation via Two-Stage Token Optimization: Experiments

 \paragraph{Prompt Length} A potential confound in LLM reranking is length bias: longer descriptions may attract more attention and thus be ranked higher.
 However, our ablation shows that naïvely appending tokens without optimizing the target loss does not improve ranking.
 Figure~\ref{fig:short_length} reports performance as a function of the allowed maximum prompt length.
 While longer \emph{optimized} attack prompts generally improve manipulation strength, the gains are not purely due to length.
 Notably, with only 10 tokens, \ours\ already exceeds the performance of other methods that use 30 tokens, as in Table~\ref{tab:stsdata}, indicating more efficient use of budgeted tokens.

-\paragraph{Prompt Quality} It can be observed that, in existing method SRP \cite{tang2025srp}, a greater number of optimization steps does not necessarily lead to better results.
-In SRP, although the loss decreases until convergence as the number of optimization steps increases, the method optimizes a continuous soft prompt (numerical embeddings) that must ultimately be converted back to discrete tokens.
-This conversion introduces a significant gap, as the final soft prompt may not strictly correspond to the tokens, leading to a substantial degradation in both ranking effectiveness and readability.
-As a result, the best-performing SRP prompt is frequently selected from an early optimization step rather than at convergence.
+\paragraph{Prompt Quality} In SRP \cite{tang2025srp}, increasing the number of optimization steps does not reliably improve performance.
+Although the soft loss decreases until convergence, SRP optimizes a continuous soft prompt that must later be discretized into tokens.
+This conversion introduces a mismatch between the optimized representation and the deployed prompt, often causing substantial degradation in both ranking effectiveness and readability.
+Consequently, the best-performing SRP prompts are frequently obtained at early optimization steps rather than at convergence.

-Our method avoids this failure mode by optimizing directly in the discrete token space.
-Unlike continuous relaxation, adding a new token can cause a transient increase in loss, but the trajectory exhibits a consistent downward trend over iterations.
-The following shows an example on STSData Books category where the target product is "The Lost Expedition".
-SRP maintains readability and rank manipulation only at early iterations; later iterations reduce the soft loss but produce discretizations that are less effective and harder to read.
-This behavior both limits achievable loss reduction and increases sensitivity to the initial prompt, reducing robustness in practice.
-In contrast, \ours\ maintains readability while continuing to improve rank, reflecting reliable optimization progress in the space that is actually deployed.
+Our method avoids this issue by optimizing directly in the discrete token space.
+While adding a new token can temporarily increase the loss, the overall optimization trajectory shows a consistent downward trend.
+On STSData (Books) with the target product “The Lost Expedition,” SRP preserves readability and rank manipulation only in early iterations; later iterations further reduce the soft loss but yield discretized prompts that are less effective and harder to read.
+This behavior limits achievable gains and increases sensitivity to initialization.
+In contrast, \ours\ maintains readability while steadily improving rank, indicating stable and deployable optimization behavior.
+In Appendix~\ref{sec:quality}, we provide qualitative examples to illustrate and compare prompts by these two methods.